meet 5 drag kings challenging gender expectations

 "My tag line is 'serving porn and politics'.
 I will fuck myself mid-performance and/or give a heart-felt political presentation.
 Regular audiences will cry, feel empowered and simultaneously be aroused.
 I've covered mental health, Black Lives Matter, Trans suicide rates, Brexit, white supremacy, hate-crime and tributes."

-"Benjamin Butch has done more for the King scene than most realise.
-He will be as infamous as most Queens from Rupaul's Drag Race and I will clutch as his crocs attempting to tag along!"
+"Benjamin Butch has done more for the King scene than most realize.
+He will be as infamous as most Queens from Rupaul's Drag Race.

 "He/him or they/them"